 Some states limit claim-filing to 1 year after an accident, and still, others allow up to 6 years to pass before a victim is barred from filing an injury claim.

-If you or a loved one were injured in an auto accident, reach out for a free case review today.
+If you or a loved one was injured in an auto accident, reach out for a free case review today.

 How much do car accident lawyers charge for auto accident claims?